EmmanuelDemey/website/src/content/trainings/typescript.md

 image: /images/typescript2.svg
 company: Vaduo
 companyUrl: https://www.vaduoconsulting.com/
-keywords: formation, TypeScript, JavaScript
+keywords: training, TypeScript, JavaScript
 description:
-  TypeScript est un langage de plus en plus utilisé dans le développement d'applications Web.
-Quelques soit le framework utilisé, ce langage est souvent privilégié pour la phase de développement.
+  TypeScript is a language increasingly used in web application development.
+  Regardless of the framework chosen, it is often the preferred language during the development phase.
 complementary:
   - effect
   - type-fest
   - vitest
 ---

-- Présentation Générale
+- General Presentation
-- Comment démarrer un projet ?
+- How to start a project?
-- Typage simple
+- Basic typing
-- Classe et Interface
-- Module
+- Classes and Interfaces
-- Type et Enum
+- Modules
+- Types and Enums
 - Type Manipulation
-- Décorateur
+- Decorators